Poet

 About.

-Ricky Ray is a disabled poet, essayist and eco-mystic who lives with his wife and his old brown dog in the old green hills of New England.
-He is the author of four books of poetry: The Soul We Share (forthcoming, July 2024), winner of the Aryamati Prize; Fealty (2019), a finalist for the Julie Suk Award; Quiet, Grit, Glory (2020); and The Sound of the Earth Singing to Herself (2020), a finalist for The Laurel Prize.
-He was educated at Columbia University and the Bennington Writing Seminars, and his awards include a Ron McFarland Poetry Prize, a Whisper River Poetry Prize, a Liam Rector Fellowship and a Zoeglossia Fellowship.
-His writing appears in numerous periodicals and anthologies, including Waxwing, Salamander, The American Scholar and The Moth.
+Ricky Ray is a poet, essayist and eco-mystic who lives with his wife and the ghost of his old brown dog in the old green hills of New England.
+He is the author of four books of poetry: The Soul We Share (2024), winner of the Aryamati Prize; Fealty (2019), a finalist for the Julie Suk Award; Quiet, Grit, Glory (2020); and The Sound of the Earth Singing to Herself (2020), a finalist for The Laurel Prize.
+He is also the author of a book of criticism: Brigit Pegeen Kelly: The Many-Mindedness of Spirit (2025).
+He was educated at Columbia University and the Bennington Writing Seminars, and his awards include a Ron McFarland Poetry Prize, a Whisper River Poetry Prize, a Liam Rector Fellowship, a Zoeglossia Fellowship and a Succorro Fellowship.
 He lectures on poetry, animism and integral ecology, and he serves on the advisory board of the Program for the Evolution of Spirituality at Harvard.

 Books.